 Methaphor - concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer

-In software development and other information technology fields, technical debt (also known as design debt or code debt) is the implied cost of future reworking because a solution prioritizes expedience over long-term design.
+In software development and other information technology fields, technical debt (also known as design debt or code debt) refers to the implied cost of additional work in the future resulting from choosing an expedient solution over a more robust one.
+While technical debt can accelerate development in the short term, it may increase future costs and complexity if left unresolved.